When is Chilling Adventures of Sabrina season 3 released? What's going to happen?

 - Michelle Gomez: how does Doctor Who compare to Chilling Adventures of Sabrina?

-There’s plenty more to come from the witches of Greendale – starting with the third season, which is due out in early 2020.
+There’s plenty more to come from the witches of Greendale – starting with the third season, which is coming in January 2020.

 Find out everything we know about the new season below.